 Retail therapy, otherwise known as shopping when you’re feeling down, is something that most people do.
 I can’t blame them because it actually works.

 Studies have shown that shopping can produce positive effects on a person’s mood.
 The psychological rewards of retail therapy can vary, but it is generally beneficial.

 Benefits of Doing Retail Therapy

 Shopping can help ease anxiety if you’re transitioning in life.
-For example, when moving to a new place, shopping for home decors acts as a form of mental preparation towards this new chapter in your life.
+For example, when moving to a new place, shopping for home decors acts as a form of mental preparation for this new chapter in your life.

 The most popular reason for shopping is that it offers a way to relax and escape.
-You can say it’s a form of entertainment, and can help a person rejuvenate from the daily stresses of life.
+You can say it’s a form of entertainment and can help a person rejuvenate from the daily stresses of life.

 Lastly, it gives people a sense of social connection.
 Shopping with friends can be a bonding experience.
 But simply talking to sales staff can serve as an antidote for emotional distress.